 Why is Machine Learning so popular?

-There are a various number of reasons for Machine Learning to see its rise over the past couple of decades.
-The most important reason that we see is that the whole concept is driven by data and larger the dataset, more accurate are the results achieved by these algorithms.
+There are various reasons for Machine Learning to see its rise over the past couple of decades.
+The most important reason that we see is that the whole concept is driven by data and the larger the dataset, the more accurate are the results achieved by these algorithms.
 Analyzing the available vast data, there are patterns that can be outlined from these - these can help Organizations take better decisions or choices.
 Machine Learning is finding its usage in almost all the available industries, making it a defacto standard for the following:

 - Fraud & illegal activity detection

 - Pattern recognition

 - Credit score and best offers based on the same

 - Network intrusion detection

 - Equipment/infrastructure failure prediction